xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Automate Scenarios/extract-and-write-data.md

 1. Navigate to the checkout page.
 2. Count the number of rows in the table.
 3. Start a loop to iterate over all items with the row count.
-4. For each row, we extract the name and price of the associated item.
+4. For each row, extract the name and price of the associated item.
 5. Write the extracted name and price to the CSV file.
 6. Move on to the next item, and continue with *step 4*.
+7. When all items are processed, terminate the loop.

 Follow these steps: